miladrahimi/phplogger/README.md

 # PHPLogger
-Free PHP logger for neat and powerful projects!
+A simple logger for php projects

 ## Overview
 PHP Logger is a simple package for PHP developers to log.